Walking the Annpurna Dhaulagiri Eco Trail

 — Ras Dhan Rai

 When you are in Nepal, you can see magnificent views of snow-capped mountains in whichever part of the country you are.
-Many people in the world have one desire – to see snow-capped mountains in the Himalayas.
-Many places in Nepal offer magnificent views of mountains as well as rivers, deep valleys, and lush green forests, among others.
+Many people worldwide have one desire – to see snow-capped mountains in the Himalayas.
+Many places in Nepal offer magnificent views of mountains, rivers, deep valleys, and lush green forests, among others.

 Annapurna-Dhaulagiri Eco Trek is one of the popular trekking trails in the Annapurna Region.
 The trek begins from Baskharka village of Myagdi district.
 The place can be reached after a hike of about one kilometer from Galteshwar near Beni.
 After a walk of about one kilometer, you cross the Kali Gandaki River, and after a trek of about three-four hours, you reach Baskharka.
 At Baskharka, you spend the night with local families.
 You eat what your hosts eat.
 Most of the people in the village are into farming.
 Orange farming is a favored occupation here.
 The place offers beautiful views of mountains and beautiful sceneries.

 Mohare is our destination for the third day.
 We see different vegetations as the trial progresses.
 Many wildflowers in their full bloom greet you.
 You reach Mohare Danda after crossing Hampal Danda and this place, you can see the beautiful view of the sunrise.
 The area provides perhaps the most beautiful mountain views.
-You can see various peaks like Machhapuchhre, Dhaulagiri, Annapurna South, and Twelve Peak, among others, glittering in the morning sun.
+Various peaks like Machhapuchhre, Dhaulagiri, Annapurna South, and Twelve Peak, among others, glitter in the morning sun.
 You can even see Pokhara Valley far in the horizon.
 All lodges in Mohare Danda have Wi-Fi facilities.